gopiram-sharma/AzureAuth_RBAC/README.md

   - azure-active-directory
   - dotnet
   - office-ms-graph
-description: "Apply authentication and authorization using app roles & roles claims to an ASP.NET Core web app that signs-in users with the Microsoft identity platform"
 ---
 # Apply authentication and authorization using **app roles** & **roles** claims to an ASP.NET Core web app that signs-in users with the Microsoft identity platform